wp-plugins/viral-social-media-buttons-by-up/readme.txt

 * Fixed fatal error on plugin settings page.
 = 1.0.7 =
 * Added new Rewards widget.
 Webmasters can now offer incentives to encourage users to share their content.
+= 1.0.8 =
+* Removed green arrow UP Branding by default from all widgets.

 == Upgrade Notice ==
 There is no need to upgrade just yet.